If you are wondering how to see who is watching your Twitch stream (on your desktop):

 Using Live Analytics During Streams

-Twitch provides Live Analytics to give streamers real-time data while they’re live.
-This feature is super helpful because it allows you to keep track of important metrics like your current viewer count, average watch time, and chat activity as your stream progresses.
+It allows you to keep track of important metrics like your current viewer count, average watch time, and chat activity as your stream progresses.

 For example, you can see how many viewers are currently watching, which helps you understand how popular your stream is at any moment.
 Average watch time lets you know how long people are sticking around, giving you insight into which parts of your stream are grabbing their attention.

-If you see a spike in viewers or more chat activity, it’s a good sign that your content is hitting home, and you can ride that wave
+If you see a spike in viewers or more chat activity, it’s a good sign that your content is hitting home, and you can ride that wave.

 Third-Party Tools for Monitoring Viewers

-Tools like Streamlabs and StreamElements can be connected to your Twitch account to give you more detailed tracking and analytics for your streams.
 These platforms come with a bunch of features that can really amp up your streaming experience and help you get to know your audience better.

 Twitch Extensions for Viewer Insights